 The Borden Tunnel is just up the hill from Frostburg and is really cool to ride through.
 The trail is paved in the tunnel but you can't see the ground because there are no lights.
 You can feel like you're in a Kaleidoscope.

 At 1908', the Salisbury Viaduct is the longest bridge on the Great Allegheny Passage.
-RP crossing it on her way to Cumberland
+RP crossing it on her way to Meyersdale

 The Western Maryland Scenic Railroad has a turntable just up the hill from the trail

 The western entrance to the tunnel.
 Note: the tunnel closes each year during the winter months.
 It's typically closed from mid-December and reopens at the beginning of April

 Whichever direction you're traveling, the Eastern Continental Divide is a significant milestone on the trail because it marks the highest point.
 Whether you are headed to Pittsburgh or DC, it's all downhill from here.
 Inside the tunnel there's a map on the wall showing the trail mileage and elevation changes between Cumberland and Pittsburgh.